 (iv) Protocols to apply when a Party is compelled by law to disclose the other party's information to a third party (eg. in response to a subpoena);

-Download the Regulatory Strategy (PDF and accessible Word)
+Download the Regulatory Strategy (PDF and accessible DOCX)

-The Aged Care Quality and Safety Commission's Regulatory Strategy is a document detailing the Commission's approach to delivering regulatory functions under the Aged Care Quality and Safety Act 2018, in accordance with the Aged Care Quality and Safety Commission Rules 2018.
+The Commission's Regulatory Strategy is a document detailing the Commission's approach to delivering regulatory functions under the Aged Care Quality and Safety Act 2018, in accordance with the Aged Care Quality and Safety Commission Rules 2018.

 It outlines the way in which the Commission will use a proportionate, risk-based approach to achieving its regulatory objectives and includes:

 - the Commission’s regulatory approach